mozilla/protocol/src/pages/docs/naming.md

 .mzp-t-size-2xs { ... }
 ```

-Note that when we need mulitple Xes we opt for a numeral.
+Note that when we need multiple Xes we opt for a numeral.
 This avoids confusion or
 ambuguity in the event we need to reference some extreme size.
-"5xl" looks better
+"5xl" is more readable
 than "xxxxxl".